freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 Tor-specific DDoS protections.

-The effect of such measures cannot be tested without using Tor, and it is a very bad experience for a *source* if visiting a *Landing Page* doesn't work as expected.
+The effect of such measures cannot be tested without using Tor, and it is a very bad experience for a *Source* if visiting a *Landing Page* doesn't work as expected.
 Because of that, we **recommended strongly** that you test your organization's *Landing Page* using Tor *before* you start advertising it.